gradle/declarative-gradle/docs/reference/migration-case-study.md

 To get started, we set the `org.gradle.kotlin.dsl.dcl=true` flag in the root project's `gradle.properties` file.
 We could then add a Project Type to an existing build file and move configuration code into that Project Type piece-by-piece while deleting the corresponding code from the remaining “imperative” part of our build script outside its declaration.

 This workflow made it easy to confirm correctness along the way, such as ensuring dependencies were still available for compilation after moving them into the Project Type.

-This approach is also helpful because there is always a clear visual boundary between what parts of the build have already been “declarativized” and what parts are still pending.
+This approach is also helpful because there is always a clear visual boundary between what parts of the build have already been made declarative and what parts are still pending.

 ## Using Existing Prototype Plugins

 Core functionality, such as typical `implementation`, `api`, and test dependencies for library projects in common ecosystems, is already supported by the existing Project Types provided by Gradle's prototype plugins.

 Migrating project dependencies declared in the top-level `dependencies` block to the dependency support provided by Project Types served as a good test of our DCL setup.

 In the `gradle-client` build, the `:build-action` project was a straightforward candidate for migration.